Death Adder (character): Roland Burroughs

 Roland Burroughs was born in Rochester, New York.
-A small-time thug, Death Adder is chosen by Roxxon Oil Company to participate in a covert operation to retrieve the powerful Serpent Crown from the Atlantic Ocean.
-At Roxxon's Mutagenic Laboratory, Roland is surgically given gills and a bionic tail, as well as poison-tipped claws, to help him in his endeavors.
+A small-time thug, Death Adder is chosen by Roxxon Oil Company to participate in a covert operation to retrieve the Serpent Crown from the Atlantic Ocean.
+At Roxxon, Roland is surgically given gills and a bionic tail, as well as poison-tipped claws, to help him in his endeavors.
 An accident happens during this process which renders Death Adder mute.
-During the mission, he and his group, the third Serpent Squad, came into direct conflict with the heroes known as The Thing, Stingray, and Triton.
-The Serpent Squad is successful in finding the Serpent Crown, but are defeated by the heroes and taken into custody.
+During the mission, he and his group, the third Serpent Squad, come into conflict with the Thing, Stingray, and Triton.
+They recover the Crown, but are defeated and taken into custody.

-He and his former teammates, Black Mamba and Anaconda, joined with him again to infiltrate a zoo to sabotage Tony Stark's automatic animal-feeder and find a valuable weapon known as the "microscanner".
+He and his former teammates, Black Mamba and Anaconda, joined with him again to infiltrate a zoo to sabotage Tony Stark's automatic animal-feeder and find a valuable weapon known as the "micro scanner".
 This device scans and disrupts various body functions.
-They are ambushed and defeated by Iron Man, but were able to escape.
+They are ambushed and defeated by Iron Man, but escape.
 They later receive an invitation to join Sidewinder's Serpent Society.
 All three attended the first organizational meeting of the Serpent Society.
-It was there in the Serpent Society that Death Adder was able to shine, killing MODOK during their first mission by scrapes of his poisoned talons.
-He encounters Captain America during this mission.
+It was there in the Serpent Society that Death Adder was able to shine, killing MODOK during their first mission.
 He also participates in a mission to kill Captain America, whom the retired Porcupine had ostensibly captured.
-This ruse is actually devised by the Captain, and it eventually leads to a battle which Death Adder (along with Cottonmouth and Rattler) lost; the three of them are after a time bailed out by Sidewinder, however.
+This ruse is actually devised by the Captain, and it eventually leads to a battle in which Death Adder (along with Cottonmouth and Rattler) lost; the three of them are after a time bailed out by Sidewinder.

-When ordered to bring the failed Princess Python back to her original group, the Circus of Crime, Death Adder's serpent saucer crashes in the South Bronx after it gets hit by an unknown weapon.
-Leaving Princess Python where she was and attempting to take a cab back to the base, he is shot and killed by the vigilante known as the Scourge of the Underworld, who is posing as the cab driver.
-His body is later found by Sidewinder, and his closest friends Anaconda and Black Mamba were able to mourn his death.
-It is later revealed that it was apparently also the Scourge who shot Death Adder out of the sky in the first place.